Ayia Napa Travel Guide

 Ayia Napa © Paul167

-Once a small fishing village in the south-eastern corner of Cyprus, Ayia Napa is now a hotspot for holidaymakers looking for a lively vacation - over 250,000 clubbers swarm into this party capital each summer and the phenomenal atmosphere in its scores of bars and nightclubs is nothing short of explosive.
+Once a small fishing village in the southeastern corner of Cyprus, Ayia Napa is now a hotspot for holidaymakers looking for a lively vacation.
+Over 250,000 clubbers swarm into this party capital each summer and the atmosphere, with its scores of bars and nightclubs, is nothing short of amazing.

-Located in the centre of the market garden area of the island, Ayia Napa also boasts a string of superb golden sandy beaches and vestiges of its cultural heritage - there is a Venetian decorated monastery fronted by a 600-year-old Sycamore tree, and a quaint harbour filled with colourful fishing vessels.
-Just a few miles from Ayia Napa, the resort of Protaras is more restrained and is much more suited to family holidays.
+Located in the centre of the market garden area of the island, Ayia Napa also boasts a string of superb golden sandy beaches and vestiges of its cultural heritage.
+There's a Venetian-decorated monastery fronted by a 600-year-old sycamore tree, and a quaint harbour filled with colourful fishing vessels.
+Just a few miles from Ayia Napa, the resort of Protaras is more restrained and suited to family holidays.
 Both resorts have excellent beaches, the most famous being Fig Tree Bay.

 Other popular beaches include Nissi Beach and Nissi Bay, two miles (3km) west of Ayia Napa; Cape Greco to the east, where the challenge is to leap from the rocks into the sea; and Konnos Bay, just past Cape Greco, where there is a beach café and speedboats for hire.

 Shopping in Ayia Napa is pure pleasure for locals and holidaymakers alike, with real bargains to be had, particularly on designer goods.
 Top name watches, sunglasses, clothing, cameras, and jewellery are available at cheaper prices than in the United Kingdom.
 Shops and boutiques are generally small and friendly, opening until 11pm every night except Sundays.